arcanistzed/dcm/README.md

 This module re-enables the default browser context menu in Foundry Virtual Tabletop.

-Hold Ctrl to disable this temporarily if you need to interact with one of Foundry's context menus.
+You can easily toggle this with a keybinding (default is the Control key), if you need to interact with one of Foundry's context menus.

 ## Installation